-At Wells-next-the-Sea Primary and Nursery School we strive to safeguard and promote the welfare of all our children.
+At Alderman Peel High School we strive to safeguard and promote the welfare of all our children.

 Children's Advice and Duty Service- CADS

 Before contacting CADS, please answer the following questions and follow the advice provided:

 Appendix 4: Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting.